jacksonllee/pylangacq/docs/source/read.rst

     0

-An empty reader is useful when you'd like to start with no data and "grow" the reader by having data added.
+An empty reader is useful when you'd like to start with no data and "grow" the reader by having data added as necessary.
 The section below discusses how to manipulate data in a reader.